Hiluhree/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10: A script that will Change working directory to the previous one.</br>
 Task 11: A script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.</br>
 Task 12: A script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.</br>
+Task 13: A script that Creates a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.</br>